Hisense A6N vs Samsung DU8002 (IPS)

 Halo effect and black detail visibility:

-The television is equipped with a VA panel, which offers significantly better contrast compared to IPS panels, making blacks deeper and the image more vivid.
-In the tested scenes, it managed to achieve an impressive contrast ratio of around 5000:1, which translates to very good detail reproduction in dark scenes.
-However, due to the lack of local dimming functionality, it should be noted that blacks in some sequences may resemble a shade of navy blue rather than perfectly deep black.
-This phenomenon is particularly noticeable in demanding scenes, such as in the film "The Revenant."
-Despite this, considering the price of the device, the television offers decent black quality that will satisfy most users.
+The TV is fitted with a VA panel, which offers significantly better contrast compared with IPS panels, so blacks are deeper and the picture looks more defined.
+On the test patterns we managed to achieve an impressive contrast ratio of around 5000:1, which translates to very good detail reproduction in dark scenes.
+However, due to the lack of local dimming, bear in mind that blacks in some sequences can look more navy blue than perfectly deep black.
+This is especially noticeable in demanding scenes, such as in the film "The Revenant".
+Even so, given the price of the set, the TV delivers decent black performance that will satisfy most users.

 The DU8002 model in the 55-inch version is equipped with an IPS panel, which unfortunately does not favour high contrast.
 The result?
 Instead of deep black, we see shades of grey, which makes night scenes and darker parts of the film appear washed out and lacking in detail.
 The black in this model resembles a silvery sheen more than a deep, cinematic effect, which is a clear downside for fans of intense contrasts and dynamic images.
 In everyday use, such properties can significantly diminish the viewing experience.